AlejandroNav/Odin2/README.md

 todo:
 add new logo
 add more media queries
-add a second page after login and js functionality
+add a second page after login and js functionality probably